waggle-sensor/waggle-docs/docs/tutorials/schedule-jobs.md

 ```

 :::note
-You may receive a list of errors from the scheduler if the job cannot be validated.
-For instance, your account may not have scheduling permission on the node `W030`.
+You may receive a list of errors from the scheduler if the job fails to be validated.
+For instance, your account may not have scheduling permission on the node `W023`.
 Please consult with us for any error, especially errors related to scheduling permission on nodes in the job.
 :::

-## Check status of job
+## Check status of jobs
+We check status of the job we submitted,
 ```bash
 sesctl stat --job-id 56
 ```